compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step5.md

 (define func (lambda (arg) body))
 ```

 This form should allow defining recursive functions.
+(Hint: use `rec`!)

 When determining whether to use this `define` form or the one introduced in the previous step, you can either check the number of elements in a `define` expression to determine which form to use, or you couuld just offer the new form under a different name (`defun` is quite common).
 Both are perfectly sensible ways to implement this; think about which one you'd prefer to use when writing a program!